MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 * Search and filter for content in the Editor and Control panel to search for objects or controls in a Customization session for an environment or template.

     :::image type="content" source="media/Customization-search-objects.png" alt-text="Screenshot of the search functionality available in the Editor tool when customizing an environment in Mesh.":::

+* The Lakehouse icebreaker activity is localized into various languages.

+### Mesh on Quest

+* Unexpected startup failure error related to Conditional Access has been replaced with a more verbose and helpful error message:

+    Either your Quest device or Mesh app is currently blocked by your organization's AAD Conditional Access policies.
+Please contact your IT administrator for assistance.

 ### Resolved product issues